-- a) The Site Manager shall ensure that the site is provided with first aid facilities in accordance with the WHS Regulations. - b) The Site Manager shall ensure that the site has a first aider.
-This may be the Site Manager, or a first aider provided by the sub-contractor. - c) The Site Manager shall ensure that first aid facilities are maintained in accordance with the WHS Regulations. - d) The Site Manager shall ensure that the location of First Aid Kits and the names of First Aid Attendants are conveyed to all workers/sub-contractors.
+- a) The Site Manager shall ensure that the site is provided with first aid facilities in accordance with the WHS Regulations. - b) The Site Manager shall ensure that each site has a first aider.
+This may be the Site Manager or a first aider provided by the subcontractor. - c) The Site Manager shall ensure that first aid facilities are maintained in accordance with the WHS Regulations - d) The Site Manager shall ensure that the location of first aid kits and the names of First Aid Attendants are conveyed to all workers.